jothish-thomas/jothish-thomas/README.md

 # Welcome to My GitHub Profile!
 ### Hello there! 👋 Welcome to my GitHub profile.
-My name is Jothsh Thomas Mammen, and I'm passionate about software development, open-source projects, machine learning,Artificial intelligence.
+My name is Jothish Thomas Mammen, and I'm passionate about software development, open-source projects, machine learning,Artificial intelligence.
 # About Me
 I am a software developer, data scientist based in india.
 With over three years of experience, I have gained expertise in  AI engineering, Python programming, data analysis, etc. I am always eager to learn and explore new technologies to expand my knowledge and skill set.
 # What You'll Find Here